Caoimhin89/solana-bootcamp/README.md

 * Learning Solana
-A series of projects undertaken with the main of learning to write Web3 applications for the Solana blockchain.
+A series of 14 projects undertaken with the objective of learning to write Web3 applications for the Solana blockchain using the Rust programming language.

 Check current config: